Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng21/01/2024

-Despite sub-zero temperatures, tens of thousands of people took to the streets in cities across Germany to protest against the far right.
-More protests are expected in major German cities, including Berlin, Munich and Cologne, on January 21.
+Despite sub-zero temperatures, tens of thousands of people took to the streets in cities across Germany to protest against the far-right.
+More protests are expected in major German cities, such as Berlin, Munich and Cologne, on January 21.

 A crowd of up to 35,000 people gathered in Frankfurt with slogans such as “Never Again,” “Against Hate” and “Defend Democracy,” German newspaper Der Spiegel reported.
 Police said protests in Stuttgart, Nuremberg and Hannover, among other cities, also attracted tens of thousands of people.